DeFi Lending and Taxes: Yield Farming, Staking, and Interest

 Record-Keeping Best Practices

-Given the complexity, disciplined record-keeping is essential.
+Given the complexity, disciplined record-keeping isn't optional — it's survival.

 What to Track

-For every DeFi transaction, record:
+For every DeFi transaction, I record:

 - Protocol and chain